valvestate/valvestate.github.io/_pages/about.md

   - /about.html
 ---

-I'm an assistant professor in the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/uk/schools/mathematical-computer-sciences.htm) and member of [LAIV: Lab for AI Verification](https://laiv.uk/) at Heriot-Watt University, Edinburgh.
-Before Heriot-Watt, I was a postdoctoral researcher at [TU Kaiserslautern](https://arg.cs.uni-kl.de/en/gruppe/najib/), Germany.
+I'm an assistant professor in the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/uk/schools/mathematical-computer-sciences.htm) and member of [LAIV: Lab for AI Verification](https://laiv.uk/) at Heriot-Watt University in Edinburgh.
+Prior to joining Heriot-Watt, I worked as a postdoctoral researcher at [TU Kaiserslautern](https://arg.cs.uni-kl.de/en/gruppe/najib/) in Germany.
 I hold a [DPhil/PhD from the University of Oxford](https://www.cs.ox.ac.uk/people/muhammad.najib/), an MSc from the University of Liverpool, and a BSc from Sepuluh Nopember Institute of Technology.
-I also have experience in industry as a R&D software engineer at Samsung Electronics, Indonesia.
+Additionally, I have industry experience as a R&D software engineer at Samsung Electronics in Indonesia.

 **Fully-funded PhD opportunities at Heriot-Watt:** I am accepting PhD students who are interested in working with me in my main research areas.
 Funding available, covers (international) tuition fees and living expenses.
 Useful link: [PhD opportunities in Computer Science](https://www.hw.ac.uk/uk/schools/mathematical-computer-sciences/research/phd/phd-oportunities-in-computer-science.htm).

 Research Interests
 ======
-My current research interests are the combination of three areas: computer science, artificial intelligence, and game theory.
-I apply formal/mathematical techniques for verifying and reasoning about systems composed of multiple self-interested intelligent agents.
+My research interests lie at the intersection of computer science, artificial intelligence, and game theory.
+I use formal and mathematical techniques to verify and reason about systems composed of multiple self-interested intelligent agents.
 In particular, I mainly work on the following topics:

 + Logic and game theory in theoretical computer science and foundations of AI.
 + Verification, design, and synthesis of equilibria in concurrent multi-agent systems.